SimonCoste/SimonCoste.github.io/posts/flowmatching.md

 In the preceding notes, we've seen how [diffusion models](/posts/diffusion.md) are trained and sampled from and we've seen how the score function $\nabla \ln p_t$ is efficiently learnt using [score matching](/posts/score_matching.md).
 However, since their inception, diffusion models felt a little bit weird for various reasons.
 - First, they did not « really » bridge $p_0$ with $N(0,I_d)$.
 They bridge $p_0$ with $p_T$ which is only approximately $N(0,I_d)$.
 This is absolutely not important practically, but from a theoretical point of view, it is a bit unsatisfactory.
 There should be a way to bridge $p_0$ with $N(0,I_d)$  **exactly** in finite time.
 - Second, the design of a diffusion feels a little bit clunky.
 How do we choose the drift and diffusion coefficients $\mu_t, w_t$?
 In the end, it looks that the coefficients $\alpha_t, \sigma_t$ such that $x_t$ has the same law as $\alpha_t x_0 + \sigma_t \varepsilon$ are the ones who matter, so why note directly choose them?
 - Finally, this ODE/SDE duality is a bit confusing.
 In the end, the SDE formulation is not really useful since we are only interested in the marginals $p_t$, and the ODE sampling feels really simpler.
-There was a time when it was not clear why SDEs seem to work better (while there was absolutely no theoretical reason for that).
+There was a time when it was not clear why SDEs seemed to work better (while there was no theoretical reason for that).

 For these reasons, the community has been looking for a new model that would be more intuitive, more flexible, and more powerful, able to bridge any two distributions in finite time, with deterministic (ODE) sampling.
-In the end, it turns out that Flow-Matching is **almost entirely equivalent** to diffusion score mathching, except that the presentation and the way we're doing things is slightly different -- but way more flexible.
+In the end, it turns out that Flow-Matching is **almost entirely equivalent** to diffusion score matching, except that the presentation and the way we're doing things is slightly different -- but way more flexible.

 \tableofcontents